 Additionally, cleaning your mesh office chair more often reduces the frequency of performing a deep clean on it.
 Spare a few minutes each day or once a week to wipe your chair with a dry cloth.
 This way, you can minimize the buildup of filth on your office chair.

-12 Best Executive Leather Office Chair in 2022
+10 Best Office Chair for Wide Hips in 2022

 If you have wide hips, you know how hard it can be to find a good office chair.
 We've reviewed the best office chair for wide hips and found the best options for you.